vxna/optimize-three-webpack-plugin/README.md

 ## Warning

 This is possible with import name convention that I hope one day will be adopted in `three`.
-I don't know if it works with TS and I am not going too support it on my own, PR welcome.
+I don't know if it works with TS and I am not going to support it on my own, PR welcome.

 ## Import name convention

-Thanks to [JSM](https://github.com/mrdoob/three.js/search?q=JSM&type=Commits) initiative, we can now import loaders and things from examples folder but with simply aliasing `three` to `src/Three.js` tree shaking won't catch `JSM` imports.
-Here comes custom import name convetion that fixes this behavior and provides more human-readable imports.
+In the past, tree shaking `three` was done at the userland with a workaround by aliasing `three` to `src/Three.js`.
+Recently, new [JSM](https://github.com/mrdoob/three.js/search?q=JSM&type=Commits) initiative landed in `three` package. `JSM` files allows us to import loaders and other things from the examples folder.
+That's awesome but tree shaking method that we've used is breaking new `JSM` imports now.
+Here comes custom import name convetion that fixes this behavior and also provides more human-readable imports.

-At the time of writing all available JSM imports are supported.
+At the time of writing all available `JSM` imports are supported.
 You can see the full list [here](https://github.com/vxna/optimize-three-webpack-plugin/blob/master/src/index.js#L14-L21).

 ## Usage